 Sex and its impact on diagnosis of dementia

 Oestrogen has an impact on how the brain of a woman functions and grows.
 This is probably the reason why women have better verbal items and memory than men.
 In order to determine this part of our memory, researchers have measured their list of words.
 Even when women have mild thinking and memory issues, they still retain these skills.
 On the other hand, men are usually incorrectly diagnosed with dementia as their memory skills may not be strong.
 At the professional home care facilities, there is person-centered care which starts with a method of diagnosis that takes into account few factors like education, background, sex and on and off days.

 Does the health of your heart contribute to developing dementia?

 We are aware of the fact that anything that is good for the heart will also be good for your mental health.
 Better heart health is a sign of low risk of dementia and your heart health which affects the risk of dementia can even be linked to sex.
 If you have high blood pressure in your middle-life, this can lead to increased risk of developing dementia among women.

-The complex relationship shared by oestrogen to the angiotensin system, which maintains the blood pressure of the body and also the cognitive function can have a strong influence on the risk of a woman to develop Alzheimer’s and dementia.
+The complex relationship shared by oestrogen to the angiotensin system, which maintains the blood pressure of the body and also the cognitive function can have a strong influence on the risk of a woman to develop Alzheimer’s and need professional home care.
 With the influence of oestrogen, following menopause, a woman is at a higher risk of having high blood pressure and this too has to be tested in detail.